Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones: Introduction

-with $h_{MN}$ being the rank-2 symmetric tensor field, was not considered.
-Also previous literature on symmetric tensors primarily focused on purely spatial components ($h_{ii}$ and $h_{ij}$), identifying them with $d$-wave order parameters in holographic superconductors with gap features in spectral densities and $U(1)$-symmetry breaking are present \cite{Horowitz_2009, Horowitz_2011, Kim:2013oba, PhysRevD.109.066004}.
-Traceless spatial symmetric tensors were also studied and associated with quantum spin nematic phases \cite{PhysRevB.64.195109, PhysRevB.96.235140}, realized through linearized gravity \cite{PhysRevB.109.L220407}.
-However, the effects of time-time ($h_{tt}$), time-space ($h_{ti}$) has not been considered and general correspondence of the symmetric tensor and their counterparts in condensed matter systems have not been identified.
+with $\Phi_{MN}$ being the rank-2 symmetric tensor field, was not considered.
+Also previous literature on symmetric tensors primarily focused on purely spatial components ($\Phi_{ii}$ and $\Phi_{ij}$), identifying them with $d$-wave order parameters in holographic superconductors with gap features in spectral densities and $U(1)$-symmetry breaking are present \cite{Horowitz_2009,Horowitz_2011,Kim:2013oba,PhysRevD.109.066004}.
+While the tensor field as the $d$-wave order parameters is considered as a complex field, our primary focus lies on the case where $\Phi_{MN}$ is a real one.
+Traceless spatial symmetric tensors were also studied and associated with quantum spin nematic phases \cite{PhysRevB.64.195109,PhysRevB.96.235140}, realized through linearized gravity \cite{PhysRevB.109.L220407}.
+However, the effects of time-time ($\Phi_{tt}$), time-space ($\Phi_{ti}$) have not been considered and general correspondence of the symmetric tensor and their counterparts in condensed matter systems have not been identified.

 This work seeks to bridge the gap in understanding by systematically analyzing the effects of all tensor components from the view of the holographic mean-field theory (HMFT) framework: we extend HMFT by coupling one- and two-flavor spinors to a rank-two symmetric tensor in $\mathrm{AdS}_{5}$, providing analytic evaluations of Green’s functions and spectral densities (SDs) at the level of the probe without full backreaction.